 The Civic has been the center of Pasadena’s Cultural life by hosting thousands of community events such as Rose Queen Ceremonies, graduations, benefit concerts, speeches by famous personalities, and countless programs for children.
 The live radio broadcasts of the big band dances from the Civic in the 1940s helped to spread the fame of Pasadena across the United States.

-With the construction of the Pasadena Center in the 1970s, the Civic became part of a full service convention center that includes a Conference building, Exhibition building, and a hotel and parking garage.
+With the construction of the Pasadena Center in the 1970s, the Civic became part of a full service convention center complex that includes a Conference building, Exhibition building, and with an adjacent hotel and parking garage.

-A home for ballet, symphony, popular music, musical comedy and television programs, the Civic is known for a wide variety of special events.
-Among the many great orchestras of the world, the Civic has hosted the New York Philharmonic, the London Philharmonic, the Los Angeles Philharmonic, and is the home to The Pasadena Symphony.
-The house is very well suited to ballet.
+As a home for ballet, symphony, popular music, musical comedy and television programs, the Civic is known for hosting a wide variety of special events.
+Among the many great orchestras of the world, the Civic has hosted the New York Philharmonic, the London Philharmonic, the Los Angeles Philharmonic, the Pasadena Symphony, and is home to MUSE/IQUE, a counter-conventional orchestra.
 The Civic has hosted the dance program for the 1984 Olympic Arts Festival as well as repeating engagements of the American Ballet theatre, Dance Theatre of Harlem, and the San Francisco Ballet.

 A favorite location for television and film, the Civic hosted the Prime Time Emmy awards for more than twenty years.
 The theater is particularly well known for its TV specials such as Ray Charles 50 Years in Music and the Motown 25th Anniversary Television Special.

-In recent years, the Civic has become a regular stop on the Broadway touring circuit with such productions as Cats, Les Miserables, Riverdance, Beauty and the Beast, and Evita.
+The Civic was once a regular stop on the Broadway touring circuit with such productions as Cats, Les Miserables, Riverdance, Beauty and the Beast, and Evita.

 The Civic is a grand theatre with a varied and proud tradition.
 It will serve us well into the 21st century.